dimitridumont/dimitridumont/README.md

 ### Hi there 👋
-I'm Dimitri Dumont, a fullstack developper passionate about writing clean code.
+I'm Dimitri Dumont, a front-end developper passionate about writing clean code.
 I'm interested in craftsmanship, clean and well-designed code
 <br/>
 <br/>